edevost/foxmask/docs/installation.rst

 Despite theses drawbacks, we consider that using our FoxMask box can be very useful for first time users wanting to test the software, or for development purposes.
-We do *not* recommend this installation for production.

 .. note::
    Again, let me emphasize that this method is suitable to rapidly